mohammad-naimur-rahman/express-boilerplate/README.md

 yarn add nodemon -D
 ```

+Create a `.env` file on the root folder and replace your credentials with `.env.example` file's credentials (Then you can delete `.env.example` file)

-Then remove the starter example API and start your own coding
+Remove the starter example API and start your own coding

 To run locally